HowardLuo49/HowardLuo49.github.io/projects.md

 - Full stack project that simulates public auction sites
 - Explores possibilities for increasing bidder activity (ex: how to encourage earlier bidding instead of the last minute bidding trends we currently have?)
 - Implemented usage data trackers, automated to produce data visualizations

+___

+Photo Album
+- Full stack project that serves as place to store images
+- Used JavaFX for UI functionality
+- Implemented features for tagging, filtering/searching, and timestamping photos

+___

+Custom Text Justification
+- Designed a program to automatically format text files
+- Upgraded to handle entire directories recursively
+- Incorporated multi-threading for larger tasks (~35% reduction in time complexity for each additional thread, with diminishing returns)

+___

+Enhanced Malloc
+- Improved upon malloc from the standard C library to customize handling of memory requests
+- Implemented "intermediary caching" to make it easier for users to understand their memory usage
+- Improved space freeing/allocation speed by roughly 25% for most traditional uses